 WHO IS NACHA?
 As a participant in the ACH Network (ACH Originator or Third-Party Sender), you are required to comply with the NACHA Rules.
-The he Guide to the Rules erning the ACH Network Nacha's Rule Book is published on an annual basis, and rules are updated through the year.
+The updated through the year.
 This document outlines rules for ACH participants, which includes ACH Originators, payment processors, financial institutions, and the ultimate user of the ACH network.